brillout/goldpage/docs/readme.template.md

    ~~~

    > :information_source:
-   > Goldpage also builds your server code to
+   > Goldpage also builds your server's source code
-   > allow you to use the same language,
+   > so that you can use the same language,
-   > such as TypeScript,
+   > for example TypeScript,
-   > for your browser and server code.
+   > for browser-side code as well as for server-side code.

 That's it: you can now run `npm run dev` (`yarn dev`) and go to [http://localhost:3000/hello/jon](http://localhost:3000/hello/jon).